 At first, you’ll probably have some trouble with fly casting.
 That’s to be expected because fly casting is so different than conventional casting.
 Again, you’re trying to get the line to do all the work of carrying your leader and fly out to your target on the water.
 With a conventional fishing rod, the lure provides all of that weight.

 A fly cast is done to build up momentum, eventually “shooting” the line on a final cast and landing it right in front of a hungry, and hopefully eager, fish.
 As with anything in fishing, getting the hang of fly casting just takes time.
-You’ll get used to the act of throwing line in big, graceful loops in no time.
-You’ll also need to learn some advance casting like how to double haul cast.
+You’ll get used to the act of throwing lines in big, graceful loops in no time.
+And once you’re finished, you can store it on your fly rod tube so you can easily get it next time.